kpradeep12/code-blogger/_posts/2018-12-22-domain-specific-language.md

 date:   2018-12-22 20:11:10 -0500
 categories: kotlin
 image: /assets/images/banners/basics-of-domain-specific-language.jpg
+description: "Learn basics of Domain specific language using Kotlin and create a sample DSL to generate HTML"
 ---

 Domain Specific Language (DSL) is a simple language targeted to solve a particular kind of problem.
 DSL is not a programming language, its a way of using existing programming language to create a new domain language.
 This new domain language can be used to solve problems with in that particular domain.
 DSL is not a new concept, it's old and programmers use it frequently.
 For example SQL, CSS, HTML and XML all these are DSL's.